Colorado’s “stop and identify” laws require you to show the police your ID if the police

 It is a common misconception that police are required to read people their Miranda Rights as soon as they are being arrested for a criminal offense, usually while the handcuffs are being put on.
 But Colorado criminal law does not require law enforcement to tell arrestees that they have the right to remain silent and to have an attorney until the police begin to interrogate them – called “custodial interrogation.”10

 So if you are arrested and get taken into a room for questioning, the police would need to read you your Miranda Rights before they start questioning you.
-But if you simply get arrested, booked, and released on bail or your own recognizance without being questioned, then the police do not have to Mirandize you at all.
+However, if you are simply arrested, booked, and released on bail or your own recognizance without being questioned, the police are not required to Mirandize you.

 Arrested?
 Contact our Colorado criminal defense lawyers to know your rights and to discuss how we may be able to get your criminal charges reduced through a plea bargain or dismissed.